Weak lensing magnification in the Dark Energy Survey Science Verification Data: Application to a simulated galaxy survey

 Among other properties, MICE-GC provides lensed and unlensed coordinates, true redshift (including redshift space distortions) and DES-$griz$ unlensed magnitudes for the simulated galaxies, along with convergence and shear.
 Conversion from unlensed magnitudes to lensed magnitudes can be done by applying $m_\mu = m_0-2.5\log_{10}(1+2\kappa)$.

-Having two sets of coordinates and magnitudes, one in a `universe' with magnification and another without magnification, allows us to follow the methodology described in \autoref{sec:method} for both cases, serving as a test-bench in which it can be validated whether the presence of magnification in conditions similar to those of our survey can be discriminated and the sensitivity of the method to the magnification effect can be tested.
+Having two sets of coordinates and magnitudes, one in a `universe' with magnification and another without magnification, allows us to follow the methodology described in \autoref{sec:method} for both cases, serving as a test-bench to measure the sensitivity of the method to the magnification effect.
 In order to have a fiducial function with as little statistical uncertainty as possible, the full 5000 deg$^2$ of the MICE simulation are used.
-To match as much as possible the conditions of the DES-SV data, the same magnitude cuts as those described in \autoref{sec:data_sample} are applied to the lens and source samples.
-The covariance matrices used are the same as the ones used in \autoref{sec:data_analysis} in order to match the errors in the SV data analysis.
+To match as much as possible the conditions of the DES-SV data, the magnitude cuts described in \autoref{sec:data_sample} are applied to the lens and source samples.
+The covariance matrices of data (see \autoref{sec:data}) are used, in order to match the errors in the DES-SV sample.

 In \autoref{fig:MICE}, the results of the magnification analysis in the MICE simulation for the cases with and without magnification can be seen compared with the theoretical expectations.
 The methodology used in this work clearly allows us to distinguish both cases for a data-set similar to that of the DES-SV data.
-A good agreement between the measured two-point angular cross-correlation and weak lensing theory described in \autoref{sec:mag_theory} using MICE cosmological parameters and the number count slope measured following the same approach as on \autoref{sec:data_analysis} is found.
 Nevertheless, results obtained with the MICE simulation can not be directly extrapolated to SV data to estimate the expected significance because the density of galaxies on the simulation is a factor $\sim3$ smaller than on the SV data.
 Also, the luminosity function of the simulation is slightly different from the DES data, which has a direct impact on the number count slope and, consequently, on the amplitude of the measured signal.